 Who We Are

-The mission of Metropolitan Government of Nashville-Davidson County’s Office of Family Safety is to oversee the services provided by the Jean Crowe Advocacy Center (JCAC) and the Family Safety Center (FSC), to guide the implementation of the Metropolitan Government’s current and future safety and accountability assessment report(s), and to assist in the coordination of services provided to interpersonal violence victims by Metropolitan Government and partner agencies.
+The mission of Metropolitan Government of Nashville-Davidson County’s Office of Family Safety is to improve victim safety and offender accountability through the coordination of services provided to domestic violence and sexual assault victims by Metropolitan Government, its Family Justice Centers and nonprofit partners.

 The Office of Family Safety (OFS) envisions a city, state, and world without violence where survivors are given hope, healing, and justice.

 Because interpersonal and gender-based violence impacts every person in our community: